-A narcissistic persons life is simply all about winning, and win at all costs to others, they simply don’t care for others who get in their way or don’t give in to their demands, they will do their best to control and dominate or stomp out anyone who gets in their way or threatens their existence or false reality.
-They exploit, demean and hurt, parents, partners, children, friends, anyone who gets in their way.
+A narcissistic persons life is simply all about winning and win at all costs to others.
+They don’t care for others who get in their way or don’t give in to their demands.
+They will do their best to control and dominate or stomp out anyone who gets in their way or threatens their existence or false reality.
+Narcissists exploit, demean and hurt their parents, partners, children, friends, anyone who gets in their way.

 1. Gaslighting is an insidious form of emotional abuse, a tactic the narcissist uses to get the target to lose their exact version of reality, phrases such as, “That didn’t happen.”
 “You imagine things.”
 “You’re crazy.”
 And many more.